 Under either the 1996 Plan or the 2003 Plan, non-employee directors also receive an annual grant, on the first business day following the date of each annual meeting of shareholders, of options to purchase 5,000 common shares at an exercise price equal to the fair market value of the common shares on the grant date.
 Non-employee directors who are members of one or more committees of the Board of Directors receive options to purchase an additional 500 common shares for each committee on which they serve.
 Additionally, non-employee directors who chair a committee receive options to purchase an additional 1,000 common shares for each committee they chair.
 Options granted to a non-employee director become exercisable six or twelve months after the grant date and remain exercisable until the earlier to occur of the tenth anniversary of the grant date or the first anniversary of the date the non-employee director ceases to be a member of Scotts' Board of Directors.
 However, if the non-employee director ceases to be a member of the Board of Directors after having been convicted of, or pled guilty or nolo contendere to, a felony, his or her options granted under the 1996 Plan will be cancelled on the date he or she ceases to be a director.
-If the non-employee director ceases to be a member of five years following retirement subject to the stated terms of the options.
+If the non-employee director ceases to be a member of the Board of Directors after having retired after serving at least one full term, any outstanding options granted under either the 1996 Plan or the 2003 Plan will remain exercisable for a period of five years following retirement subject to the stated terms of the options.
 To the extent a grant is made under one plan, the automatic grant under the other plan would not apply.